 Whether your existing heating system is adequate or not will be down to a heating engineer to survey your system.
 However, if you do have tanks in your loft they will be disconnected and relocated whilst the build is taking place.
 This means that your hot water could be off for weeks.
 So very few people keep their existing tanks, not to mention the noise and the space they consume in the loft.
 For performance and extra capacity, a pressure cylinder or a combination boiler is installed.
 This permanently eliminates the need for cold water tanks in the loft area.

 How long will it take to convert my loft?

-It takes on average eight weeks to complete a loft conversion.
-From the moment the scaffolding goes up around your property, but of course, this varies on a loft by loft basis.
+It takes on average eight t ten weeks to complete a loft conversion.
+From the moment the crane delivers all your materials to site, but of course, this varies on a loft by loft basis.
 Don’t forget to take into consideration the time it takes to have your plans drawn up and receiving planning permission.

 During my loft conversion can I live in my house?

 Yes, very few people move out of their property when converting their loft.

 How much mess and disruption will there be when I convert my loft?